Food for the body is not enough. There must be food for the soul.

 Restaurants in Kuala Lumpur

 So, what kind of restaurants am I going to take you to?
-All are set inside places I like to regularly eat at; semi-casual or smart-casual establishments.
+All are set inside places I like to regularly eat at; semi-casual or smart-casual joints.

 👌🏼 Top Picks